isomerpages/moe-blangahrisepri/_our-curriculum/Mother Tongue/Tamil Language.md

 They gather information and data based on the topic, and discuss with their peers to gain a better understanding.
 Teachers, as facilitators, provide the platform and guidance for students support them in their learning process.

 Through this learning, I understood very well that we must keep our country clean.
-I also learnt more about how to navigate around the relevant websites to enhance my learning <p>– Rishi, Primary 4. </p>
+I also learnt more about how to navigate around the relevant websites to enhance my learning – Rishi, Primary 4.